I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 An exit intent popup could provide you with a massive increase in leads, more revenue, and an insane amount of information about your target audience.
 Don’t believe me?
-You should probably read this article.
+You should probably read this article to discover how exit popups work and why your business might need them.

 When marketers hear the word “popup,” they get tense.
 It’s understandable.
-We’ve all seen bad execution when it comes to popups.
+We’ve all seen bad exit popup examples.

 A popup is a window that appears over your existing site.
 These days, it’s usually not a separate window — if you’re using the right software — but an overlay that provides some sort of announcement.